akursat/rtk-query-example/README.md

 # rtk-query-example
-Data fetching and caching with Rtk Query.
+Data fetching and caching with RTK Query.